bryfeng/humans-inc/tasks/phase_4_visitor_view.md

 - **Description**: Create a component to display curated links in an organized, browsable format.
 - **Tasks**:
-  - [ ] Create `LinksBlockView` component in `/src/features/blocks/components/`.
+  - [x] Create `LinksBlockView` component in `/src/features/blocks/components/`.
-  - [ ] Display links with titles, URLs, and descriptions.
+  - [x] Display links with titles, URLs, and descriptions.
-  - [ ] Style links as cards or list items with proper visual hierarchy.
+  - [x] Style links as cards or list items with proper visual hierarchy.
-  - [ ] Make links clickable and accessible.
+  - [x] Make links clickable and accessible.
-  - [ ] Handle optional descriptions and missing content.
+  - [x] Handle optional descriptions and missing content.
-- **Status**: To Do
+- **Status**: ✅ Complete
 - **Acceptance Criteria**:
   - Links are displayed in an organized, scannable format.
   - Each link shows title, URL, and description (if available).